Clearing price distributions in call auctions: Prediction of the closing price distribution

 \section{Prediction of the closing price distribution}

 For a quantitative model, a convincing statistical demonstration of applicability is ultimately the only possible proof of relevance.
-Below we perform this statistical exploration: we consider the statistical quality of the model's clearing price distributions in daily closing auctions in five (randomly selected) Eurostoxx 50 components with the Kolmogorov-Smirnov goodness-of-fit test, and find that they explain the randomness in observed closing prices well.
+Below we perform this statistical exploration: we consider the statistical quality of the model's clearing price distributions in daily closing auctions for five (randomly selected) Eurostoxx 50 index constituents with the Kolmogorov-Smirnov goodness-of-fit test, and find that they explain the randomness in observed closing prices well.
 More specifically, we use a day's transactions to estimate clearing price distributions for daily closing auctions of five shares over the course of the trading year 2017.
-To assess performance, we keep track of the quantiles of realized closing prices according to the estimated clearing price distribution: if the estimates are accurate (and approximately independent), these quantiles form an approximate \iid\ sample from the uniform distribution on $[0,1]$.
+We assume that we have observed the market until 5 pm and then want to predict the closing price distribution.\footnote{The choice of the prediction time of 5 pm is not completely arbitrary.
+We have found empirically that around 90\% of the closing prices falls within a range of 30bps of the last mid-price, and that the closing price is generally very close to the last mid-price.
+Hence, there is not much to predict when we wait until the closing auction starts, as the last mid-price is then more informative than our prediction.
+Of course we could start prediction already before 5 pm, but then the quality of the estimators will get worse, as less transaction data is observed. }To assess performance, we keep track of the quantiles of realized closing prices according to the estimated clearing price distribution: if the estimates are accurate (and approximately independent), these quantiles form an approximate \iid\ sample from the uniform distribution on $[0,1]$.
 The match is assessed graphically, through QQ-plots, and tested with the Kolmogorov-Smirnov statistic.
 As a simple benchmark, the results are compared with results from a log-normal model.